 Facebook (FB) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the social media company had gained 3.29% in the past month.
-In that same time, the Computer and Technology sector gained 1.17%, while the S&P 500 gained 1.51%.
+Heading into today, shares of the social media company had gained 0.26% over the past month, lagging the Computer and Technology sector's gain of 2.71% and the S&P 500's gain of 1.82% in that time.

-FB will be looking to display strength as it nears its next earnings release.
-On that day, FB is projected to report earnings of $2.50 per share, which would represent year-over-year growth of 5.04%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $20.82 billion, up 23.1% from the year-ago period.
+Wall Street will be looking for positivity from FB as it approaches its next earnings report date.
+In that report, analysts expect FB to post earnings of $2.50 per share.
+This would mark year-over-year growth of 5.04%.
+Our most recent consensus estimate is calling for quarterly revenue of $20.82 billion, up 23.1% from the year-ago period.

 Any recent changes to analyst estimates for FB should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.27% higher.
-FB is holding a Zacks Rank of #3 (Hold) right now.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.27% higher.
+FB is currently sporting a Zacks Rank of #3 (Hold).

-Digging into valuation, FB currently has a Forward P/E ratio of 31.51.
-This valuation marks a premium compared to its industry's average Forward P/E of 31.03.
+Looking at its valuation, FB is holding a Forward P/E ratio of 31.05.
+This valuation marks a discount compared to its industry's average Forward P/E of 31.54.

 Click to get this free report